johanix/hackathon120/README.md

 3. There is a simple "dig" replacement (guess what, it's written in Go) that also has support for looking up **DSYNC** records.

-Note: the existing code is just to provide something to start from.
+Note that the existing code is just to provide something to start from.
 If someone would rather work with some other code base or in some other language, then that's also great.